 4. Ensure Alkalinity

-Green tea is a reliant source of the antioxidant catechins.
+Green tea is a reliable source of antioxidant catechins.
 EGCG, a subgroup of catechins, has been studied for its potential to prevent cancer and heart disease.

 Drinking 1 cup of green tea a day can decrease the risk of cardiovascular disease by 10%.